Want to know more?

 It’s unlikely that funding will cover re-takes so it’s best practice to ensure your apprentice is ready to take the End Point Assessment.

-T levels are two-year, level 3 technical study programmes leading to a specific qualification.
+T Levels are two-year, level 3 technical study programmes leading to a specific qualification.
 They include a work placement of 45-60 days.
-It is expected that there will be hairdressing, beauty therapy, barbering and aesthetics T levels.
+It is expected that there will be a hair, beauty and aesthetics T Level.
 They will not replace apprenticeships.
 Find out more.